 In home routed roaming, and if the "VPLMN-QoS-Control" feature is supported, the SMF shall provide the Session-AMBR constraints received from the VPLMN, if available, within the "vplmnQos" attribute.

-When the SMF provides the subscribed Session-AMBR to the PCF, the PCF shall authorize the Session-AMBR based on the operator's policy and, in the home routed scenario, shall ensure that the authorized Session-AMBR value does not exceed the Session-AMBR value provided by the VPLMN, if available.
+The PCF shall authorize the Session-AMBR based on the operator's policy and, in the home routed scenario, shall ensure that the authorized Session-AMBR value does not exceed the Session-AMBR value provided by the VPLMN, if available.
 For emergency PDU sessions, the PCF shall behave as specified in clause 4.2.2.9.
+The value of the authorized Session-AMBR may be different from the value of subscribed Session-AMBR if provided by the SMF.

 NOTE: If the SMF does not provide the Session-AMBR constraints in the VPLMN to the PCF, the PCF considers that no Session-AMBR constrains apply unless operator policies define any.